rainbowdashlabs/sql-java/docs/02/naming.md

 ### Dates

-Dates should not onlybe named date, but have a descriptive name like `inserted_date` or `edit_date`
+Dates should not only be named date, but have a descriptive name like `inserted_date` or `edit_date`

 ### Booleans

-Boolean colums should have questioning names like `is_enabled`
+Boolean columns should have questioning names like `is_enabled`

 ## Keys and indices